Skip to main content

 <path to local aerospike-esp-outbound.yml>: The path (including the name) of the configuration file in your local filesystem.

-Deploying in Kubernetes
+Deploy in Kubernetes

-This step involves creating a folder, creating and adding files to this folder, and pointing to this folder when you create a ConfigMap.
+Configure the ESP outbound connector and apply the configuration with a Kubernetes ConfigMap.
+In this step you create a folder, create and add files to the folder, and point to this folder when you create a ConfigMap.

+1. Create a folder.
 The path and name of the directory do not matter.

 Example